Are Anti-Acids the Cure For Heartburn? Or Are They Masking Bigger Health Issues?

 Give yourself a break.
 Too many of us are constantly trying to please other people, looking for acceptance or approval from others, losing sight of our authentic selves, and/or have forgotten how to truly love ourselves enough to allow ourselves to just live.

 I encourage you to try making these changes for 30 days.
 I guarantee that after just one month you will feel even better than you can imagine!
-I think you can agree that you and your are health certainly worth it!
+I think you can agree that your health is certainly worth it!